OpenNeuroDerivatives/ds000220-fmriprep/logs/CITATION.md

 signals were expanded with the inclusion of temporal derivatives and quadratic terms for each [@confounds_satterthwaite_2013].
 Frames that exceeded a threshold of 0.5 mm FD or
-1.5 standardised DVARS were annotated as motion outliers.
+1.5 standardized DVARS were annotated as motion outliers.
+Additional nuisance timeseries are calculated by means of principal components analysis of the signal found within a thin band (*crown*) of voxels around the edge of the brain, as proposed by [@patriat_improved_2017].
 The BOLD time-series were resampled into standard space, generating a *preprocessed BOLD run in MNI152NLin2009cAsym space*.
 First, a reference volume and its skull-stripped version were generated